 Site tracking code was not installed on the exact pages where the site message will appear

 In order for site messages to appear for your contacts, you need to install our site tracking code on the exact pages that will display your site messages.
-To learn how to install site tracking on your site, see this help document.
+To learn how to install site tracking on your site, see this help article.

 If site messages are displayed on specific pages, double check the your “Send Site Message” step in your automation to ensure it reflects the correct URLs: